peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

 * `String getDispositionType()`<br>
  Gets a string containing this object's disposition type, such as "inline" or "attachment".
+* `String GetFilename()`<br>
+ Gets an adapted version of the "filename" parameter in this content disposition object by using the "MakeFilename" method.
 * `String GetParameter​(String name)`<br>
  Gets a parameter from this disposition object.
 * `Map<String,String> getParameters()`<br>